DiRAC-Training/C-Course/lessons/03-control-flow/03-jumps/quiz.md

 What is a `break` statement used for?

-- [ ] To jump to the end of the current loop iterartion.
+- [ ] To jump to the end of the current loop iteration.
 - [ ] To immediately exit multiple nested loops or `switch` blocks.
 - [ ] To immediately exit the innermost loop or `switch` being executed.
 - [ ] To jump to a specified label.